- 4-H Connect

 Bandera, in 1856, was still under the jurisdiction of Bexar and Uvalde Counties.
 In 1857, Bandera County was organized in the 17th Judicial District.
 The Bandera County Courthouse was built in 1890-91.
 Bandera, the city, although established in 1854, did not become an incorporated city until 1964 and is still the only incorporated city in Bandera County.
 Bandera is known as the Cowboy Capital of the World and is very proud of its Texas heritage.

 Medina, established in 1880, is an unincorporated town 14 miles north of Bandera.
-Medina claims the distinct title of Apple Capital of Texas hosting the Texas International Apple Festival on the last Saturday of July.
+Medina claims the distinct title of Apple Capital of Texas.
 Lakehills is an unincorporated area in southeast Bandera County established in the 1950’s.

 Our Mission: To provide quality, relevant outreach and continuing education programs and services to the people of Bandera County.